ordina-jworks/ordina-jworks.github.io/_posts/2018-05-24-viroreact.md

 Complex Viro3DObjects can have multiple materials.

 ## Demo application
+Before you can build a ViroReact application you need to [request an API key from ViroMedia](https://viromedia.com/signup).
+This should not take more than a few minutes.

 For our demo application, we decided to use meeting rooms as a use case.
-Since ViroReact is advertised as a framework for rapidly building AR / VR applications, we wanted to put this statement to the test and try to create an application in 1 day with no knowledge of the framework at all.
+Since ViroReact is advertised as a framework for rapidly building AR / VR applications, we wanted to put this statement to the test and try to create an application in one day with no knowledge of the framework at all.

 ### Use Case: Meeting room status viewer